coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

     ![native-staking-guide](../../../../static/img/native-staking/native-staking-17.avif)

 **Congratulations.** You have succesfully staked your Bitcoin on the Core blockchain and will now actively earn CORE tokens from your delegated Bitcoin.
 Through staking Bitcoin and voting for validators, you actively contribute to the governance and security of the Core network, helping maintain its balance and decentralization.

-We’re happy you’ve chosen to journey into BTCfi with Non-Custodial Bitcoin Staking on Core!